 • params (object, required) — Configuration parameters:

-• chain (string, max length: 1, default: “A”) — Chain identifier from the input PDB structure
+• chain (string, max length: 1, default: “A”) — Chain identifier in the input PDB to use for sequence generation

-• num_samples (int, range: 1-3, default: 1) — Number of sequences to generate per input structure
+• num_samples (int, range: 1-3, default: 1) — Number of sequences to generate for each input item

-• multichain_backbone (bool, default: False) — Indicates if input backbone includes multiple chains
+• multichain_backbone (bool, default: False) — Indicates whether the input PDB contains multiple chains in the backbone

 • items (array of objects, min: 1, max: 1) — Input data items: